kwhitley/itty-router/README.md

 ## Changelog
 Until this library makes it to a production release of v1.x, **minor versions may contain breaking changes to the API**.
 After v1.x, semantic versioning will be honored, and breaking changes will only occur under the umbrella of a major version bump.

+- **v1.2.0** - feature: chainable route declarations (with test)... that didn't take long...
-- **v1.1.1** - updated README to remove chaining feature that was never actually working... (not a breaking change, as no code could have been using it)
+- **v1.1.1** - updated README to reflect that chaining actually never was working... (not a breaking change, as no code could have been using it)
 - **v1.1.0** - feature: added single option `{ base: '/some/path' }` to `Router` for route prefixing, fix: trailing wildcard issue (e.g. `/foo/*` should match `/foo`)
 - **v1.0.0** - production release, stamped into gold from x0.9.7
 - **v0.9.0** - added support for multiple handlers (middleware)